 How to get around the island

 The island of São Miguel covers 760 km2 (290 sq mi) so it’s a very good idea to rent a car.
 There are too many beautiful places where you can’t get to with public transport.
 And renting a car is always cheaper than booking a few tours.
 It’s easy to drive around the island if you are not afraid of heights.
-Because the roads lead you through the most spectaculair hills and mountains.
-Including sharp curves, steep hills and narrow roads.
+Because the roads lead you through the most spectacular hills and mountains.
+Including sharp curves, steep hills, and narrow roads.
 But most roads are of good quality and there are not a lot of cars on the roads, so it is never very busy on the roads.
-Which makes is easy to adapt.
+Which makes it easy to adapt.

 Parking in São Miguel

 Most carparks are free at São Miguel.
-We only had to pay in the city centre of Ponta Delgada, other big cities and at Furnas Lake.
-Parking in the city is still very cheap and free after 7:00 PM on work days, after 1:00 PM on a Saturday and free on a Sunday.
+We only had to pay in the city center of Ponta Delgada, other big cities and at Furnas Lake.
+Parking in the city is still very cheap and free after 7:00 PM on workdays, after 1:00 PM on a Saturday and free on a Sunday.
 If you choose to park on the side of the roads.
 Most parking garages will charge you 24/7.
 São Miguel is also a safe island when it comes to parking your car.
 While traveling around we had no problems while leaving our luggage in the car.
 But there was this one time at Praia de São Roque when a local walked towards us and told us we shouldn’t leave anything with value in the car.
 The locals are very sweet and will help you anytime they can.

 Refueling your car

-One day Thomas had to leave me at a gas station as a deposit because we where a few Euro’s short with our cash.
+One day Thomas had to leave me at a gas station as a deposit because we were a few Euro’s short with our cash.
 But the lady behind the counter was very surprised I stayed as a deposit because she had good faith we would come back.
 They are so innocent and sweet!

 Packing tips for the Azores

 When you made it this far you probably know that you need to bring clothing for four different seasons to the Azores.
-Make sure to pack a swim suite and a very old swim suite if you are planning a trip to the hot springs in Furnas.
+Make sure to pack a swim suit and a very old swim suite if you are planning a trip to the hot springs in Furnas.
 Bring some good footwear and make sure to bring slippers with a good footbed.
 When you are planning to go on long hikes you might want to bring your raincoat just in case, because clouds often seem to linger around the mountains.

-While São Miguel had mild temperatures around the day, the nights (and the mountains) are much coolers.
+While São Miguel had mild temperatures around the day, the nights (and the mountains) are much cooler.
 So bring a jacket or a nice and warm vest.
 We didn’t see any mosquitos around the island but it’s always a good idea to bring some anti-Insect Deet and a tick tweezer.
 It’s better to be safe than sorry.